Rossy Ogawa: Professional wrestling promoter career

-All Japan Women's Pro Wrestling (1978-1997)
+All Japan Women's Pro Wrestling (1978–1997)

-Before becoming a joshi puroresu promoter, Ogawa started as a ringside photographer in 1977, initially working for All Japan Women's Pro Wrestling.
-After that he would become a manager of talents such as the "Crush Gals" (Chigusa Nagayo and Lioness Asuka), two of the biggest stars of 1980s AJW.
+Before becoming a joshi puroresu promoter, Ogawa started as a ringside photographer for All Japan Women's Pro Wrestling (AJW) in January 1978.
+After that, Ogawa acted as a spokesperson, the head of public relations and a talent manager for AJW, and eventually became involved with the creative division.
+He also compiled pieces of the company's history, such as the lineage of the title belts.
+One of the acts that Ogawa managed was the Crush Gals (Chigusa Nagayo and Lioness Asuka), two of the biggest stars of 1980s AJW.
 The trio would witness an explosion of Joshi popularity as they were broadcast on Channel 8 of Fuji Television.
 In 1997, Ogawa left All Japan Women's Pro-Wrestling, following conflicts with the Matsunaga family over the direction of the promotion.

-Arsion (1997-2003)
+Arsion (1997–2003)

 Ogawa was the president of the Arsion promotion, being one of the major key figures alongside founder Aja Kong, manager Sakie Hasegawa and trainer Mariko Yoshida.
 In 2001, Aja Kong left Arsion following a disagreement with management over the promotion's direction and subsequently sued Ogawa for falsely advertising her for upcoming events.
 Kong's departure was followed by Ogawa signing Lioness Asuka as the promotion's new booker.
-Asuka proceeded to push herself, Etsuko Mita, Gami and Mima Shimoda into major storylines.
+Asuka proceeded to push herself, Etsuko Mita, Mima Shimoda and Gami into major storylines.
 In 2002, Ayako Hamada quit Arsion over internal politics within the promotion, feeling that she had been blamed for Arsion's recent problems and pushed down the card since Asuka took over the booking.
 Hamada joined Aja Kong at the Gaea Japan promotion.
 Arsion finally folded during the summer of 2003, after which Yumiko Hotta took over the promotion and renamed it AtoZ.